hoshiyuki-tamako/atelier_online_data_unpack/development.md

 ## Notes

 - Make sure to unpack both downloaded asset and APK asset as seems some item is not included in the downloaded asset
+- Below data is custom made example, please see real data for correct data value

 ## General